isayprod/covid-case/README.md

 ## About

-This is the end project of a data science with scikit-learn training.
+This is the final project of a "Data science with scikit-learn" training.
 The project was done on my own after following the training.

 ## Date